 Of late, researchers have reported a decrease in data quality on Mechanical Turk (MTurk).
 To combat the issue, we recently developed some data quality solutions, which are described in detail in our previous blog.
-Here, we outline six best-practices for setting up and launching studies on MTurk.
-Following these best practices while using our new data quality solutions will help you gather better data (Litman & Robinson, 2020) and avoid low-quality participants in your study.
+Here, we outline seven best practices for setting up and launching studies on MTurk.
+Following these best practices will help you gather better data (Litman & Robinson, 2020) and avoid low-quality participants in your study.

 Tell participants what you need them to do in as clear of terms as possible.
 The clearer your instructions, the easier it is for participants to understand what they should do, and the easier it is for you to decide whether they have done it.

 Don’t assume that people know what you want within a survey.
 For example, if you want participants to write 4-6 sentences in response to a prompt, don’t ask them to “write a paragraph”; ask them to write 4-6 sentences.
 Clarity of instructions is important both within your survey, and in how you describe your HIT.

 It is important that the way you advertise and describe your HIT to participants is accurate.
 Underestimating details such as a study’s length annoys participants at a minimum and leads people to drop out or speed through your study at worst.
 To accurately gauge your study’s length, we recommend piloting before launching the full study.
 If you notice after the pilot that the study takes people significantly longer than estimated, you can pause the study, edit the details, and then resume.